Post-secondary Transfer Applicants

 Are You Eligible for Third Year?

-If you have 48 or more transferable credits and there is a possibility that you qualify for 3rd year class standing.
+If you have 48 or more transferable credits, there is a possibility that you qualify for 3rd year class standing.
 You will still participate in the specialization application in June.
 Students with far more than 48 credit should review Promotion Requirements and Degree Progression in the Academic Calendar.
 If you have further questions, contact Science Advising.

 In the Calendar each specialization is described year by year, course by course.
 In most cases, only some of the courses listed in the first two years of a specialization must be completed in order to meet our Degree Progression requirements.
 Check the Calendar to determine which courses are required for Sufficient Progress.